tw-mosip/pixelpass/kotlin/Readme.md

 returns a Bitmap image with header prepended if provided.

+`generateQRData( data, header )`

+`data` - Data needs to be compressed and encoded

+`header` - Data header need to be prepend to identify the encoded data. defaults to `""`

+returns compressed and encoded data for qrcode with header prepended if provided.

 `decode(data)`

 `data` - Data needs to be decoded and decompressed without header